Abbeville massacre: Massacre

 Three days later, on 19 May, the entire group was taken to Abbeville and locked up under the music kiosk on the market square.
 When the city of Abbeville was heavily bombed from the air by German squadrons on the night of 19–20 May, the French guards thought that the prisoners would be liberated by the Germans.
 They decided in the afternoon of 20 May that it was better to execute them.
 Twenty-one prisoners were taken from the kiosk, placed against the wall, and shot without trial on the orders of the French Capitaine Marcel Dingeon, who was Abbeville's deputy commander.
 A woman, Maria Geerolf-Ceuterick, was bayoneted to death.
 She had been mistakenly arrested instead of her son-in-law, the Dutch architect Ernst Warris, who lived in Bruges.
-The executions ended on orders of Lieutenant Jean Leclabart, who finally arrived and was able to stop the massacre.
+The executions ended on orders of Lieutenant Jean Léclabart, who finally arrived and was able to stop the massacre.
 Among the 21 victims were citizens of six different countries besides Belgium, including Italy, Czechoslovakia (Léon Hirschfeld, a Jewish schizophrenic) and Hungary (Miguel Sonin-Garfunkel, an elderly Spanish Jew).

 Of those killed, only six had pro-Nazi affiliations, of whom four were working for the Germans.
 German Paul Günther was an Abwehr recruiter, while Belgians Jean-Henri De Bruyn and Hector Vanderkelen and Dutchman Willem van de Loo were working for the Abwehr.
 Another Belgian, René Wéry, was a member of the Rexist Party, a group which later extensively collaborated with the Germans.
 Belgian Maurits Van Gijsegem was a member of the Vlaamsch Nationaal Verbond, a group that also heavily collaborated.
 Two others, Joris Van Severen, a cofounder of Verdinaso, and his subordinate, Jan Ryckoort, were fascists without pro-Nazi affiliations.
 Verdinaso, which had more far-right conservative leanings than the Rexists, did not share the racist ideology of the Nazi regime, with Van Severen having said "I detest the Hitlerians," in a previous interview.